a brief intro

 - You can easily become lost.
 Tutorials have lots of advice for finding your way and keeping track of your surroundings, but it is extremely easy to get lost, both under and above ground, and find yourself a long way from safety at nightfall.
 One should always carry the means of creating a quick shelter with them on any overland (or underland) trek.

 Violence: To last very long in Normal Mode, you must kill to eat and kill to survive.
 It’s “mild, fantasy violence,” but you’re killing sheep, bunnies, cows, pigs, and chickens to eat.
 There are mushrooms for mushroom stew, but you’ll probably be dead long before you find them, unless you initially spawned in just the right place.
-Along with apples, carrots, bread, and other things you can craft, you can sustain a vegetarian diet, but these foods aren’t as filling as meat.
+Along with apples, carrots, bread, potatoes, beets, and other things you can craft, you can sustain a vegetarian diet, but these foods aren’t as filling as meat.
 Above your items on the screen you’ll see a row of small chicken legs.
 When you eat, these fill up.
 When they start emptying, you won’t heal from damage, so you’re easier to kill.
 You need to keep Steve’s belly full.
 If you play in Peaceful Mode, you don’t need to eat.
 Eventually you’ll still need to kill things to get some items you’ll want like leather and feathers, but there is always a chance of finding these things in a treasure chest.

 Sound: If you’re playing in Normal Mode, you need to play this game with the sound activated.
 The sounds in Minecraft are extremely important.
 Even in Peaceful Mode they greatly add to the game play.